awsdocs/aws-greengrass-developer-guide/doc_source/dev-test-versions.md

-# Supported versions of AWS IoT Device Tester for AWS IoT Greengrass<a name="dev-test-versions"></a>
+# Supported versions of AWS IoT Device Tester for AWS IoT Greengrass V1<a name="dev-test-versions"></a>

-This topic lists supported versions of IDT for AWS IoT Greengrass\.
-As a best practice, we recommend that you use the latest version of IDT for AWS IoT Greengrass that supports your target version of AWS IoT Greengrass\.
+This topic lists supported versions of IDT for AWS IoT Greengrass V1\.
+As a best practice, we recommend that you use the latest version of IDT for AWS IoT Greengrass V1 that supports your target version of AWS IoT Greengrass V1\.
 New releases of AWS IoT Greengrass might require you to download a new version of IDT for AWS IoT Greengrass\.

+For information about IDT for AWS IoT Greengrass V2, see [Using AWS IoT Device Tester for AWS IoT Greengrass V2](https://docs.aws.amazon.com/greengrass/v2/developerguide/device-tester-for-greengrass-ug.html) in the *AWS IoT Greengrass V2 Developer Guide*\.

 **Note**
 You receive a notification when you start a test run if IDT for AWS IoT Greengrass is not compatible with the version of AWS IoT Greengrass you are using\.

-By downloading the software, you agree to the [AWS IoT Device Tester License Agreement](https://d232ctwt5kahio.cloudfront.net/greengrass/AWS%20IoT%20Device%20Tester%20License%20Agreement.pdf)\.
+By downloading the software, you agree to the [AWS IoT Device Tester License Agreement](https://docs.aws.amazon.com/greengrass/latest/developerguide/idt-license.html)\.

 ## Latest IDT version for AWS IoT Greengrass<a name="idt-latest-version"></a>

 You can use the latest version of IDT for AWS IoT Greengrass with the AWS IoT Greengrass versions listed here\.
 We recommend that you use the latest version of IDT if it supports your target AWS IoT Greengrass version\.

 **IDT v4\.0\.0 for AWS IoT Greengrass**
-Supported AWS IoT Greengrass versions: v1\.11\.x, v1\.10\.x, v1\.9\.x
+Supported AWS IoT Greengrass versions: v1\.11\.x, v1\.10\.x
 Software downloads:
-+ IDT v4\.0\.0 with test suite GGQ\_1\.2\.1 for [Linux](https://d232ctwt5kahio.cloudfront.net/greengrass/devicetester_greengrass_linux_4.0.0.zip)
++ IDT v4\.0\.0 with test suite GGQ\_1\.2\.1 for [Linux](https://docs.aws.amazon.com/greengrass/latest/developerguide/download-idt-gg-linux-4.0.0.html)
-+ IDT v4\.0\.0 with test suite GGQ\_1\.2\.1 for [macOS](https://d232ctwt5kahio.cloudfront.net/greengrass/devicetester_greengrass_mac_4.0.0.zip)
++ IDT v4\.0\.0 with test suite GGQ\_1\.2\.1 for [macOS](https://docs.aws.amazon.com/greengrass/latest/developerguide/download-idt-gg-mac-4.0.0.html)
-+ IDT v4\.0\.0 with test suite GGQ\_1\.2\.1 for [Windows](https://d232ctwt5kahio.cloudfront.net/greengrass/devicetester_greengrass_win_4.0.0.zip)
++ IDT v4\.0\.0 with test suite GGQ\_1\.2\.1 for [Windows](https://docs.aws.amazon.com/greengrass/latest/developerguide/download-idt-gg-win-4.0.0.html)
 <a name="unzip-package-to-local-drive"></a>IDT does not support being run by multiple users from a shared location, such as an NFS directory or a Windows network shared folder\.
 We recommend that you extract the IDT package to a local drive and run the IDT binary on your local workstation\.
 Release notes:
 + Enables you to develop and run your custom test suites using AWS IoT Device Tester for AWS IoT Greengrass\.
 For more information, see [Use IDT to develop and run your own test suites](idt-custom-tests.md)\.